 Matias del Campo and Sandra Manninger

-Accelerate Austria is organized in collaboration with The Department of Arts of the Federal Chancellery of Austria
+In partnership with The Department of Arts of the Federal Chancellery of Austria

 “Scientific insights have always been part of what influenced us as architects and designers, not only in terms of a technological aid, but as a cultural agent and catalyst for new spatial solutions,” said del Campo and Manninger.